mahnoor2000safdar-svg/Resume-Screening-Assistant/README.md

 Screening results should be treated as an assistive assessment and **not as the sole basis for hiring decisions**.

 Users should avoid uploading private candidate information without proper authorization.

 ---

+## Ethical Considerations

+Automated resume screening can introduce bias if the underlying data, rules, or matching criteria are biased.

+To reduce potential risks:

+* Use anonymized/sample resumes for testing.
+* Avoid using sensitive personal attributes for scoring.
+* Do not use the system as the sole basis for hiring decisions.
+* Human review should be performed before making recruitment decisions.
+* Screening results should be considered recommendations rather than final judgments.

+---